The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 - Tenesmus: A sense of incomplete evacuation after bowel movements (usually preceded by an urgency to poop).

-- Unfortunately, the symptoms of rectal ulcers are difficult to differentiate from other causes of proctitis.
+- Unfortunately, the symptoms of anorectal ulcers are difficult to differentiate from other causes of proctitis.

 - The definite diagnosis is done by local examination by your doctor or via colonoscopy.

-Rectaloor analiabscesses are sacs of infected tissue in the wall of the anorectum, filled with pus.
+Rectaloor anoanorectal abscesses are sacs of infected tissue in the wall of the anorectum, filled with pus.

-An anorectal abscess can lead to symptoms of proctitis with urgency and mucus-only poop.
+An anoanorectal abscess can lead to symptoms of proctitis with urgency and mucus-only poop.

 - Fever, body aches.